 An important aim of the Biology curriculum is to prepare you for a (scientific) career.
-In order to do so, it is not only important to be able to plan and perform experiments, but also to communicate with others about these experiments and your results.
+In order to do so it is not only important to be able to plan and perform experiments, but also to communicate the knowledge that you gained through these experiments.
 Besides communication in the form of writing, verbal communication is of utmost importance.
 After a good and structured scientific presentation your audience understands:

-- the aim of your research and why this is important within your field - what kind of experiments you performed to accomplish your aim - the implications of your results within your field of research
+- the aim of your research and why this aim is important to your field of research - what kind of experiments you performed to accomplish your aim - the implications of your results on your field of research

-The skill to present a topic in a well-structured way is of benefit to you in the world of research, but also outside of academia, for example during job interviews and everyday life.
+The skill to present a topic in a well-structured way is of benefit to you in the world of research, but also outside academia, during job interviews and everyday life.